Hickinbotham of Dromana: Authentic Aussie Goodness

 Address: 194 Nepean Highway, Dromana VIC 3936

-Varieties: Pinot Noir, Cabernet Merlot, Cabernet Sauvignon, Muscat, Shiraz, Merlot, Chardonnay, Sauvignon Blanc, Riesling + Beer
+Varieties: Pinot Noir, Cabernet Merlot, Cabernet Sauvignon, Muscat, Shiraz, Merlot, Chardonnay, Sauvignon Blanc, Riesling and craft Beer and Ciders

 The Hickinbotham family got into the business of wine-making way back in 1936, and they’ve been perfecting the art ever since.
 Still a family-run affair, Hickinbotham of Dromana and Hix Brewery produces a range of incredible wines and beers for visitors to enjoy.